gsimon75-cloud/gke_lb_demo/README.md

 ### SSL handling of `k8s_facts`

-There is a [bug](https://github.com/ansible/ansible/issues/56640), it was [fixed](https://github.com/ansible/ansible/pull/57418), but as of now, 2.8 is the latest stable and it doesn't have the fix.

-The fix was merged in on Jun 5, 2019.
-'2.8.1' was released on Jun 7 but it doesn't have the fix, '2.8.2' neither.
-'devel' has it, so probably it'll be released in '2.8.3'.
+There is a [bug](https://github.com/ansible/ansible/issues/56640), it was [fixed](https://github.com/ansible/ansible/pull/57418), the fix was merged in on Jun 5, 2019.
+'2.8.1' was released on Jun 7 but it doesn't have the fix, neither does '2.8.2', so probably it'll be released in '2.8.3'.

 Until then, apply [this](https://github.com/ansible/ansible/issues/56640#issuecomment-496526804) workaround.